SumoLogic/sumologic-documentation/docs/search/Search-FAQs/How-to-group-messages-based-on-a-field-you-define.md

     expression is written, it will match anything that has the same sessionId.
 3. The last log entry in the session is matched.
-Once this match occurs, the session is deemed to be complete and won't match any further logs.
+Once this match occurs, the session is deemed to be complete and will not match any further logs.

 All the fields extracted are also available as additional fields in the